-- ► Accessibility: Tagged PDF is accessible for users with disabilities, e.g. via Acrobat's built-in Read Aloud feature or more advanced screen reader software (see Figure 11.1). - Page reflow: page contents can be dynamically reformatted to adjust the page display to the window or screen size.
-Irrelevant page contents (so-called Artifacts) are not displayed in reflow mode.
-In reflow mode you can zoom in on pages without having to scroll all the time.
-Page reflow is important for accessibility and improves page display on mobile devices with small screens. - ► Reliable export and conversion to other document formats: converting Tagged PDF to other formats such as RTF, XML or HTML results in more accurate output.
+- ► Accessibility: Tagged PDF is accessible for users with disabilities, e.g. via Acrobat's built-in Read Aloud feature or more advanced screen reader software. - ► Reliable export and conversion to other document formats: converting Tagged PDF to other formats such as RTF, XML or HTML results in more accurate output.

 PDF/UA enhances Tagged PDF by specifying requirements for the document tags.
-If you want to create accessible PDF documents we recommend to follow the additional rules for PDF/UA; see Section 12.6, "PDF/UA for Universal Accessibility", page 350, for details.
+If you want to create accessible PDF documents we recommend to follow the additional rules for PDF/UA; see Section 11.4, "PDF/UA for Universal Accessibility", page 293, for details.

 If you cannot obey all PDF/UA requirements (e.g. because you must assemble documents from existing PDFs which themselves don't conform to PDF/UA) we recommend to disable PDF/UA mode and obey as many PDF/UA rules as possible.